flowground/amazonaws-com-workspaces-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteWorkspaceImage
-### Deletes the specified image from your account.
-To delete an image, you must first delete any bundles that are associated with the image.
+> Deletes the specified image from your account.
+To delete an image, you must first delete any bundles that are associated with the image.<br/>

 #### Input Parameters
 * `Action` - _required_